-Members of our choir have been working hard recording a varied repertoire, at a rate of one every 2 to 3 weeks, ever since the first lockdown last Spring.
-The mastermind behind all this has been Dr Geoffrey Cloke, whose unstinting work mixing our individual efforts has made all this possible.
-As a result we still have a choir who will still be able to sing together when the restrictions are finally lifted.
+Members of our choir worked hard recording a varied repertoire, at a rate of one every 2 to 3 weeks, during lockdown.
+The mastermind behind all this was Dr Geoffrey Cloke, whose unstinting work mixing our individual efforts made all this possible.

 Geoff has now compiled a CD of the whole series.
 Many of the pieces are old favourites like Panis Angelicus, O Thou the central orb and The strife is o'er.
 Some are new additions to the repertoire, including a couple of pieces which were recorded within a few days of their composition, including my carol Nowel, nowel! and an Easter antiphon, Faith, hope and charity.
 Two of Geoff's pieces are also included.
 The final effort was a rousing hymn, There's a wideness in God's mercy to a tune written by Maurice Bevan, born 100 years ago this year.
 Many of these were added to the newsletters but we thought people might like to have a more permanent record of the project and we wanted to collect some much needed money to support St Margaret's ailing finances, so a contribution of at least £10 will be requested if you would like a copy.
 Do ask in church on Sundays, or email me at firstname.lastname@example.org